This document describes the various aspects of publishing your fonts through MyFonts.

 Marketing and Promotion

-Getting your fonts to appear on MyFonts is only the first step towards becoming a rich and famous font designer.
+Getting your fonts to appear on MyFonts is only the first step towards becoming a designer.
 With tens of thousands of fonts available from MyFonts, it will take some effort on your part to get noticed.

 Helping customers find your fonts